 Interested students should contact the College's Office of Student Advising (https://www.southalabama.edu/colleges/ceps/advising.html) or the USA Office of International Education (https://www.southalabama.edu/ie) to explore options available to students majoring in programs in the College.

 Accreditation And Approvals

-The College of Education and Professional Studies at the University of South Alabama is accredited by the National Council for Accreditation of Teacher Education (NCATE), 2010 Massachusetts Ave., NW, Suite 500, Washington, DC 20036; phone (202) 466-7496.
-This accreditation covers initial teacher preparation programs and advanced educator preparation programs.
+The College of Education and Professional Studies at the University of South Alabama is accredited by the Council for the Accreditation of Educator Preparation (CAEP) 1140 19th St. NW, Suite 400 Washington, DC 20036; (202) 223-0077.
+This accreditation covers initial and advanced educator preparation programs.